 By the way, organic doesn’t imply that the wine doesn’t have additives.
 There is, in fact, a list of additives that are allowed in organic wines.
 While Salena Estate Organic wines are vegan friendly, not all brands are so be sure to check the back of the label carefully.

-Becoming certified organic is a three year process to convert a vineyard from normal production to organic production and this is done through the ACO (Australian Certified Organic), who are Australia’s organic produce governing body.
+Becoming certified organic is a 3-year process to convert a vineyard from normal production to organic production and this is done through the ACO (Australian Certified Organic), who are Australia’s organic produce governing body.

 Biodynamic viticulture is the practice of balancing this resonance between vine, man, earth and stars.
 Essentially, biodynamics is a holistic view of agriculture.
 Biodynamics occur primarily in the vineyard before winemaking even happens.